What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Related Work

 \paragraph{Paradigm Shifts and Scientific Trends} have also been core topics in the broader Science of Science field~\cite{fortunato2018science} beyond CL/NLP.
 The existing literature mostly centers on the emergence of new, trending ideas as well as their dynamics across the author networks.
 For instance, \citet{kuhn2014inheritance} identified text snippets that are largely cited by future works, coined \textit{scientific memes}, on citation graphs; \citet{cheng2023new} explored the diffusion process of new ideas under various social factors; and \citet{chu2021slowed} measured the relation between the speed of producing new ideas and the size of a field.
 Citation/Author networks have also been introduced by recent works~\cite{mohammad-2020-examining,wahle-etal-2023-cite} as a method for the more specific background of the NLP field.

-Our work provides a complement to these ongoing threads.
+Our work complements these ongoing threads.
 As discussed, we raise a novel scenario about the transitions within a \textit{lasting} concept (\textit{Ship of LMs}), which to our knowledge has not been explored.
 We examine the use of such terms as LMs, providing \textit{quantitative} interpretations of how (and how much) our beliefs and common grounds have evolved.
-In some sense, our work can be also seen as a meta-analysis of the various works studying certain elements (e.g. ``the era of LLM'', ``stages of statistical Machine Translation'', ``ChatGPT's impact'', etc.) We integrate these valuable findings to highlight a new question about the procedures: how exactly did we forge these of key elements into practice and eventually to our norms of language?
+In some sense, our work can also be seen as a meta-analysis of the various works studying certain elements (e.g. ``the era of LLM'', ``stages of Statistical Machine Translation'', ``ChatGPT's impact'', etc.) We integrate these valuable findings to highlight a new question about the procedures: how exactly did we forge these of key elements into practice and eventually into our norms of language?